omakoto/compromise/README.md

 Currently it comes with two sets of (unfinished) completion:

- - ADB (Android Debug Bridge) and fastboot
+ - ADB (Android Debug Bridge), fastboot and atest
  - Go

 ## Caveat
- It's still in a beta stage.
+ It's still in an alpha stage.
 Details are subject to change, but feedback is welcome.

 ## Installing ADB and/or Go completion